Stöner

 Stöner is an American rock band formed in 2020 by former Kyuss members Brant Bjork and Nick Oliveri, and Bjork's solo band drummer, Ryan Güt.
-The power trio has released two studio albums and toured extensively in North America and Europe in support of both albums.
+The power trio has released two studio albums and toured extensively in support of both albums.

 History

 Formation and Stoners Rule (2020–2021)

 Stöner was formed in 2020, first appearing on bassist Nick Oliveri's solo compilation album N.O.
 Hits at All Vol.666.
-Guitarist Brant Bjork has stated that Oliveri founded the band name while playing music together with him and Ryan Güt.
+Guitarist Brant Bjork stated that Oliveri founded the band name while playing music together with him and Ryan Güt.
 In October 2020, the band made their live debut by performing on the fourth volume of the Live in the Mojave Desert concert film series produced and recorded by Giant Rock Records.
 The live album was also mixed and released separately by the band's label Heavy Psych Sounds Records.

 In June 2021, Stöner released their debut studio album, Stoners Rule.
 The album received mostly positive reviews from critics, with Kerrang! giving the album a 4 out of 5 rating, stating, "If you are any kind of stoner rock fan, Stöner are a very familiar hit."
-Games, Brrraaains & A Head-Banging Life rated the album an 8.5/10 and wrote, "STÖNER proving that the threesome has incredible chemistry and are able to stand out amongst each individual's other musical work."
+Games, Brrraaains & a Head-Banging Life rated the album an 8.5/10 and wrote, "STÖNER proving that the threesome has incredible chemistry and are able to stand out amongst each individual's other musical work."
 The band embarked on a full U.S. tour in support of the album and as a supporting act for fellow stoner rock band Clutch.